OpenAstronomy/github-actions-workflows/README.md

 Packages needed to build the source distribution for testing.
 Must be a string of space-separated apt packages.
 Default is install nothing extra.

+#### python-version
+The version of Python used to test and build the package.
+By default, this is `3.x`.

 #### upload_to_pypi
 Whether to upload to PyPI after successful builds.
 The default is to upload to PyPI when tags that start with `v` are pushed.